AdamStuckert/Gen711/Lab/Lab2_TerminalRedux_FileTypes.md

 ### Fastq files

 Fastq files are the most common modern format for storing sequencing reads.
-FASTA and FASTQ are rather similar, but FASTQ is almost always used for storing sequencing reads and contains associated quality values foe each nucleotide.
+FASTA and FASTQ are rather similar, but FASTQ is almost always used for storing sequencing reads and contains associated quality values for each nucleotide.
+A single read in a FASTQ file is spread across four lines:

+1. `@` followed by the read name
+2. Nucleotide sequence
+3. `+` followed by information in some cases (largely ignored information)
+4. Quality scores for each nucleotide

+FASTQ files usually have the extension `.fq` or `.fastq`.
+We will discuss these more in the lecture section of class.

+Take a look at the fastq example in your downloaded zip directory (`example.fq`). **Question 9:** What command would you use to count the number of nucleotides in this file?
+How many are there?